 Lynda - You have to subscribe to Lynda to use its resources.
-It is a resource similar to Atomic Learning containing thousands of video courses in software, creative and business skills, and used by many businesses.
+It is a resource similar to Hoonuit containing thousands of video courses in software, creative and business skills, and used by many businesses.

 Khan Academy - Free educational resources with training videos covering a wide array of topics.

 It's not really time we are managing.
 It doesn't really stop, slow, reverse, or speed up no how much we cajole or threaten it.
 What we mean by time management is learning to manage and organize our tasks so we accomplish them in a timely manner.
 This is useful when working (or going to school) in an environment ruled by schedules and deadlines.
 A sensible method of planning and organizing your projects can greatly reduce stress and anxiety around due dates and deadlines.

 Learn more about time management in the following books available in the library.

 This 5-part video series from Professor Stephen Chew at Samford University in Birmingham, Alabama provides some good advice on effective studying.
 In 2011 the Carnegie Foundation for the Advancement of Teaching named Dr. Chew U.S. Professor of the Year.

 Learning to think critically is a habit you develop over a lifetime.
 Critical thinking is thinking that does not contradict itself and relies, when possible, on evidence.

 One reason critical thinking takes a lifetime to develop is because the critical thinker is always rooting out unwarranted assumptions, and incorrect speculations, in her or his own thought.

 One of my favorite introductions to the concept of critical thinking is the 'weasel word.'